josephwright/josephwright.github.io/_posts/2010-05-23-from-newcommand-to-newdocumentcommand.md

 \newcommand\TwoArgs[2]{Text using #1 and #2}
 ```

 \NewDocumentCommand is a bit different.
 Since it can work with different types of argument, each one is give separately as a letter.
-A mandatory argument is ‘`m`’, so we'd need
+A mandatory argument is '`m`', so we'd need

 ```latex
 \NewDocumentCommand\OneArg{m}{Text using #1}